-Changes to hours of service rules are being implemented later this year allowing more flexibility for drivers.
+Changes to hours of service rules are being implemented September 29, 2020, allowing more flexibility for drivers.
 Below is a summary of the changes.

 J. J. Keller continuously monitors the regulatory environment.
 The Encompass® and Encompass® ELD application will reflect the changes when they take effect in September.
 The Encompass® ELD application will require an update to the application to take advantage of the changes.